Ash-Console/Ash_Terminal/README.md

 If you have any suggestions or if you want to Contribute in the repository/project by adding something contact at x-neron@pm.me.

-# NOTE:
-Please note that messing with registry editor might cause serious damage to your computer,so we reccomend you to first take a guide from the "steps for enabling windows host script"Folder we have taken screenshots to explian the steps beriefly.

 #  Error Fix:
  Note: